scalatra/scalatra-website/guides/commands.md

 ```

 There are a few things going on here, so let's break it apart.
 First, there
-are some imports: the model code for our application, and the databinding
+are some imports: the model code for our application, and the command
 support.

 The next thing is the `abstract class TodosCommand`.
 This sets up an